stephenleo/stripnet/README.md

 [![DOI](https://zenodo.org/badge/444768334.svg)](https://zenodo.org/badge/latestdoi/444768334)

+Do you read a lot of Scientific Papers?
+Have you ever wondered what are the overarching themes in the papers that you've read and how all the papers are semantically connected to one another?
+Look no further!

 Leverage the power of NLP Topic Modeling, Semantic Similarity, and Network analysis to study the themes and semantic relations within a corpus of research papers.

 ✅ Generate STriP Network on your own collection of research papers with just three lines of code!